makostadima/r-novice-intermediate-cambridge-june2015/01-rstudio-intro.md

 ~~~

 And R will print out the answer, with a preceding "[1]".
 Don't worry about this
 for now, we'll explain that later.
-For now think of it as indicating ouput.
+For now think of it as indicating output.

 Just like bash, if you type in an incomplete command, R will wait for you to
 complete it: